RaymondSWE/ClassQueue/README.md

 Services such as `StudentService` and `SupervisorService` manage the  business logic, including managing students and supervisors, assignments, and queue management.
 The system tries to keep only business logic related in these files.
 We tried to keep everything related to publish and responding out of the service folder, in order to keep a good code structure.

 ### Annotation in Spring framework
-Spring Framework utilizies annotations like @Bean to for methods that produce beans managed by the Spring container, typically this is singleton pattern.
+Spring Framework utilizes annotations like @Bean for methods that produce beans managed by the Spring container, typically this is singleton pattern.
 This ensures a single instance is created and managed, optimizing resources and simplifying development.

-##Dependencies
+## Dependencies
 The project uses different dependencies, managed by Maven, to enhance its functionality and streamline development.
 Here's an overview of the dependencies and their purpose: